Updated: February 22, 2024

 How is the real estate market in Cascais affected by economic fluctuations?

-Like any market, the Cascais real estate sector can experience impacts from economic fluctuations.
-However, the real estate market has proved to be resilient in the recent past, as shown be its performance in the wake of the COVID-19 pandemic.
+Like any market, the Cascais, Portugal, real estate sector can experience impacts from economic fluctuations.
+However, the housing market has proved to be resilient recently, as shown by its performance after the COVID-19 pandemic.

 Are there sustainable or green real estate investment opportunities in Cascais?